GyroSuperintelligence/BabyLM/guides/Genetics.md

 **BU Ingress: Expression and Generation**

-The expression of intelligence—BU Ingress—produces complete tokens using the Non-Antagonistic Emission Protocol.
+The expression of intelligence through BU Ingress produces complete tokens using the Non-Antagonistic Emission Protocol.
 This is not a retrieval mechanism but a generative act wherein coherent tokens emerge directly from the system's geometric and topological configuration.

 ## Part III: Non-Antagonistic Selection - The Complete Protocol